-How to Delay the Start of Cleaning
+How to Delay the Start of Cleaning (available on JKP86 models only)

-- 7 Press the SELF CLEAN pad. - 2 Using the number pads, enter the desired clean time. - Press the DELAY START pad.
-The earliest start time you can set will appear in the display. - Using the number pads, enter the time of day you want the clean cycle to start. - 5 Press the START pad.
+- 7 Press the SELF CLEAN pad. - Using the number pads, enter the desired clean time. - Press the DELAY START pad.
+The earliest start time you can set will appear in the display. - Using the number pads, enter the time of day you want the clean cycle to start. - [5] Press the START pad.

 The door locks automatically.
 The display will show the start time.
-It will not be possible to open the oven door until the temperature drops below the lock temperature and the LOCKED DOOR light goes off.
+It will not be possible to open the oven door until the temperature drops below the lock temperature and the LOCKED or LOCKED DOOR light goes off.

-When the LOCKED DOOR light is off, open the door.
+When the LOCKED or LOCKED DOOR light goes off, you will be able to open the door.